 Carotid intima-media thickness (CIMT) is an established marker for subclinical atherosclerosis as well as an independent predictor for cardiovascular risk.
-It is measured non-invasively by ultrasonography.
-Carotid ultrasound helps in CVD risk assessment.
-An increase in CIMT is associated with an increased risk of ischemic heart disease and cerebrovascular disease.30,31 This test can be considered if additional information about the burden of subclinical vascular disease or future CVD risk is needed but the degree of preventive measures is uncertain.6 Exercise tolerance test (ETT) is a widely used test for evaluation of ischemic heart disease.
-Previous study observed significant positive association between CIMT with ETT results in type 2 diabetic patients.32 It was found that mean CIMT was useful for screening patients with an inconclusive ETT result to exclude coronary heart disease.33 CIMT could also be used to stratify risk in women, younger men and in African American individuals, where coronary artery calcium scoring may have limited discriminatory power because of a high prevalence of a zero calcium score.
-42 CIMT values greater than or equal to 75th percentile are considered high and indicative of increased CVD risk.6 In Accident and Emergency Department (AED), this value helps in risk stratification of patients presenting with symptoms such as chest pain, and aid the disposition of these patients.
+It is measured non-invasively by ultrasonography.Carotid ultrasound helps in CVD risk assessment.
+An increase in CIMT is associated with an increased risk of ischemic heart disease and cerebrovascular disease [6][7].
+This test can be considered if additional information about the burden of subclinical vascular disease or future CVD risk is needed but the degree of preventive measures is uncertain[6].
+Exercise tolerance test (ETT) is a widely used test for evaluation of ischemic heart disease.
+Previous study observed significant positive association between CIMT with ETT results in type 2 diabetic patients [8].
+It was found that mean CIMT was useful for screening patients with an inconclusive ETT result to exclude coronary heart disease [9].
+CIMT could also be used to stratify risk in women, younger men and in African American individuals, where coronary artery calcium scoring may have limited discriminatory power because of a high prevalence of a zero calcium score [10].
+CIMT values greater than or equal to 75th percentile are considered high and indicative of increased CVD risk [11].
+In the emergency department, this value helps in risk stratification of patients presenting with symptoms such as chest pain, and aids in the disposition of these patients.
 In primary care, primary prevention of CVD can be achieved with potentially screening the patients with thicker wall by life style modifications such as diet control and regular exercise.

-The association between various anthropometric indices of obesity and CIMT has been examined in a few studies, but most of them were conducted among mostly overweight or obese subjects.
-1,25,38,40 In addition, previous evidence was derived from European and Western Caucasian populations, with limited evidence from Asians.
-26,41 Studies on anthropometric indices and CIMT may help the detection and prediction of subclinical atherosclerosis and early CVDs associated with obesity.
-7 In the present study, we investigate the association of several anthropometric indices of obesity, including

-BMI, WC and WHR, with CIMT in local Chinese populations.
+The association between various anthropometric indices of obesity and CIMT has been examined in a few studies, but most of them were conducted among mostly overweight or obese subjects [1][12][13][14].
+In addition, previous evidence was derived from European and Western Caucasian populations, with limited evidence from Asians [15][16].
+Studies on anthropometric indices and CIMT may help the detection and prediction of subclinical atherosclerosis and early CVDs associated with obesity [17].
+In the present study, we investigate the association of several anthropometric indices of obesity, including BMI, WC and WHR, with CIMT in local Chinese population.

 Nomograms for CIMT values and age-related changes have not been reported in Hong Kong.
-In this study, we also examine the normal variation of age related increase of CIMT in Chinese populations in Hong Kong.
+In this study, we also examine the normal variation of age related increase of CIMT in Hong Kong Chinese population.